About Barefoot Studio Instructors

 Yoga introduced Angelina to self-actualization and healing.
 Her adolescence was marked by anxiety, depression, and PTSD.
 At 13, she was introduced to yoga and meditation.
 At 16, she received her first Reiki healing.
 All changed her life and helped her realize her purpose: to help others heal and connect with their true nature.
 In 2015, Angelina received her 200-hour RYT in Ashtanga-Vinyasa and fell in love with teaching.
 She received her 300-hour RYT in Bhakti in 2017.

 From a young age, Angelina was drawn to the energy and beauty of the desert.
 Following her passions, she moved to Tucson from Long Island, NY, in 2019.
-She currently teaches Gentle, Restorative, and Kids’ Yoga classes.
+She currently subs a variety of classes.

 Mel started practicing yoga in 2001.
 She traveled the country practicing various types yoga while earning her Bachelor’s degree in Psychology and Special Education.
 After that, Mel spent some years working with foster children and at risk families, guiding them in their healing process.
 She often used yoga and breath to help people cope.

 Stress and illness led Mel to leave her profession and follow a nearly twenty year dream of becoming a yoga instructor.
-In early 2019, she received her 200 hour yoga certification.
-Since then, her focus is on guiding others with passion and heart.
+Since she received her 200 hour yoga certification in early 2019, her focus is on guiding others with passion and heart.
 Along with her love of yoga and music, Mel uses her travels and training to bring compassion and empathy to her students on and off the mat.
-She currently teaches Gentle, Hatha, and Meditation classes.
+She currently teaches Gentle, Hatha, and Mellow Flow classes.

 Yvonne began her yoga journey sporadically at a gym, where it challenged her body but hadn’t connected the way it does today.
 Then, an invitation to join a meditation workshop at Barefoot came in, and the space and vibe intrigued her.
 After a few classes, Yvonne was hooked.
 It felt like home; a space where she was accepted, supported, embraced.